 Text We will be using Contemporary Abstract Algebra (Fifth Edition) by Joseph A. Gallian.
-We will cover material from Chapters 0 through 11, and 24 - see the attached tenta-tive schedule for the exact sections covered.
+(Note that the book is now in a Sixth Edition, but we will still be using the Fifth Edition.)
+We will cover material from Chapters 0 through 11, and 24 - see the attached tentative schedule for the exact sections covered.